Mtax-Development/GameMakerCompanion/README.md

 ● Creates an icon in system tray to provide configuration and additional tools:
 &nbsp;&nbsp;&nbsp;• Configurable to start automatically when current user is logged into the operating system and to remove the icon from system tray.
+&nbsp;&nbsp;&nbsp;• Configurable to provide a shortcut to launch Gamemkaer IDE, either directly or through Steam.
 &nbsp;&nbsp;&nbsp;• Provides a menu with shortcuts to main pages on GameMaker websites.
 &nbsp;&nbsp;&nbsp;• Creates a notification displaying the total uptime time of GameMaker while this application was running.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Method of requesting the display is subject to cross-platform differences: